Scaffold-Stark/speedrunstark/README.md

 🧪 Re-deploy (`yarn deploy --reset`) and go test everything on the frontend.

+> 💡 **Testing Tip:** Use a **second account** (not the deployer/owner) for creating the position to be liquidated, and a **third account** (or another burner wallet) as the liquidator.

 - Crank up the Borrow Rate to 1000% or something crazy (this will help us get in a liquidatable position quickly)
-- Deposit collateral
+- **With your second account (not the deployer):** Deposit collateral
-- Mint the maximum amount MyUSD (150% of collateral value), including added cents in order to get as close as possible.
+- **With your second account:** Mint the maximum amount MyUSD (150% of collateral value), including added cents in order to get as close as possible.
 - Open a private browser tab to the same page.
-You should have access to a new burner wallet.
+You should have access to a new burner wallet (this will be your third account/liquidator).
 Go ahead and give it some STRK by clicking the faucet button (top right).
-- Use the **swap** button (in the MyUSD Wallet section) to exchange the STRK for enough MyUSD to pay the debt of your first account.
+- **With your third account (liquidator):** Use the **swap** button (in the MyUSD Wallet section) to exchange the STRK for enough MyUSD to pay the debt of your second account.
 Make sure you get more than the amount of MyUSD they minted because they have already accrued more debt in interest.
-- Check if the first account's position is in a liquidatable state.
+- Check if the second account's position is in a liquidatable state.
 The **Liquidate** button should be enabled.
-- Click the button with your second account to liquidate the position.
+- **With your third account (liquidator):** Click the button to liquidate the position.

 ### 🥅 Goals: